 Over the past 40 years, the Club has donated over $4,000,000 to families and children who would have otherwise slipped through the net provided by assorted governmental and societal agencies that, for various reasons, were unable to provide necessary assistance.

 Limited to 50 members, who meet monthly to evaluate and award funding to deserving candidates, the Umbrella Club’s activities are purposely low profile.
 The members respect human dignity and understand that a quiet helping hand can make all the difference in the world.
 Each member in the Umbrella Club freely donates their time, energy and expertise.
 There is no payroll.
-Exclusive of marginal operating expenses of some 5%, the remaining 95% of all funds raised is earmarked to assist our recipients.
+Exclusive of small administrative expenses, 90% of every revenue dollar we raise goes to Programs which are earmarked to assist our recipients- a rare feat that not many other charities can claim.

 To support these donations, we hold three yearly events: a Winter Raffle, Spring Golf Outing, and a late Summer Beach Party.